otetard/ownpad/README.md

 ## Mimetype detection

-Unfortunatly, apps can’t declare new mimetypes on the fly.
+Unfortunately, apps can’t declare new mimetypes on the fly.
 To make Ownpad work properly, you need to add two new mimetypes in the `mimetypemapping.json` file (at ownCloud level).